simplymadeapps/billing_cycle/README.md

 # => 1296000.0 (seconds)
 ```

-An interval and time can be passed in as "now" instead of implicitly using seconds and the current time.
+An interval can be passed in instead of implicitly using seconds and time can be passed in as "now"
+instead of implicitly using the current time.

 ```ruby
 billing_cycle.time_elapsed(1.day, Time.zone.parse("2019-06-07 00:00:00"))